-From 2020, students must demonstrate a minimum standard of literacy and numeracy to be eligible for the award of the Higher School Certificate.
+Students must demonstrate a minimum standard of literacy and numeracy to be eligible for the award of the Higher School Certificate.
 Students must demonstrate the minimum standard in each domain of reading, writing and numeracy.

 To show they meet the standard, students need to: